ryanboldi/ryanboldi.github.io/_pages/teaching.md

 # Activities

-I am the president of [Machine Learning Club](https://umass-ml-club.github.io/) at the University of Massachusetts Amherst.
+I am the president of the [Machine Learning Club](https://umass-ml-club.github.io/) at the University of Massachusetts Amherst.